microsoft/moaw/workshops/advanced-aks/workshop.md

 ...
 ```

-We can also, quickly look at the current version of Kuberentes running on the nodes in the nodepools by running the following:
+We can also, quickly look at the current version of Kubernetes running on the nodes in the nodepools by running the following:

 ```bash
 kubectl get nodes